-Thirdly, Jesus claims divine prerogative in verse 21.
-Life and death lie in his hands, he tells us.
+Thirdly, Jesus claims divine prerogative.
+Life and death

+lie in his hands, he tells us.

-Just as the Father raises the dead and gives them life, even so the Son gives life to whom he is pleased to give it.
+Just as the Father raises the dead and gives them life, even so the Son gives life to whom he is pleased to give it (5:21).

-Indeed the full dimensions of this extraordinary assertion are spelt out even more clearly in verse 26.
+Indeed the full dimensions of this extraordinary assertion are spelt out even more clearly.

-As the Father has life in himself, so he has granted the Son to have life in himself.
+As the Father has life in himself, so he has granted the Son to have life in himself (5:26).

-Ordinary human beings rely upon God for every breath they take.
+Ordinary human beings rely upon God for every breath

+they take.
 We are dependent creatures.
-We are like light bulbs, only alive while we are connected to the mains.
+Like light bulbs, we are only alive while we are connected to the mains.
 Should that source of life be switched off, our lights go out.
 But not Jesus's.
 'I am the mains,' he says.
 'I am the source of life.
 And I have at my discretion the power to give life.'
 That was something which every Jew knew that only God could claim.

-Fourthly, Jesus claims here divine authority (verse 22).
+Fourthly, Jesus claims here divine authority.

-Moreover, the Father judges no-one, but has entrusted all judgements to the Son.
+Moreover, the Father judges no-one, but has entrusted all judgements to the Son (5:22).

 One of the most extraordinary things about Jesus is the way we constantly find him saying to people that their sins are forgiven.
-C. S. Lewis indicates the outrageousness of this in his book, Mere Christianity (Collins).
+C.S.
+Lewis indicates the outrageousness of this in his book, Mere Christianity (Collins).